Children’s social work teams

 Family Group Conferencing (FGC)

-Our FGC team are responsible for coordinating family group meetings, and preparing families and extended family members for meetings.
-They also support families to develop their own family plan.
+We are responsible for coordinating family group meetings, and preparing families and extended family members for meetings.
+We also support families to develop their own family plan.

-Social workers refer to the FGC service when they have concerns that need to be addressed by the family.
-The FGC coordinator will discuss with the family who they would like to invite to the meeting.
+Social workers refer to our service when they have concerns that need to be addressed by the family.
+The FGC coordinator discusses with the family who they would like to invite to the meeting.

 Family group meetings are led by the family to make decisions around children or young people within the family.
 The family will agree a plan and share this with the social worker and FGC coordinator.
-It is then up to the family to monitor and implement.
+It is then up to the family to monitor and implement this plan.

 Conflict resolution service

 This is a confidential service which can be used when parents are in conflict with a young person.
 It is voluntary and both parties have to want to resolve the issues they have.
-The coordinator’s role is to listen to both parties separately.
-They will offer further sessions if needed until the parties are able to come together for a joint meeting where they are able to make an agreement between themselves which can be written and signed.
+Our role is to listen to both parties separately.
+We offer further sessions, if needed, until the parties can come together for a joint meeting where they can make an agreement between themselves which can be written and signed.